defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/graphql.md

 This API offers dual modes of interaction with the smart contract: firstly, via the RESTful API; and secondly, through the GraphQL API.

+It facilitates interaction with various Pools smart contracts by providing an intuitive interface that maps the actions to straightforward concepts, such as create, lend, borrow, repaid, etc. Also, it enables seamless communication with smart contracts configured across multiple blockchain networks.
+It is necessary to specify the network and contract name in each request payload.

 Outlined below is a detailed overview of the API's functionalities, leveraging a designated instance of the `counterpartypool` contract as the primary data source.

 :::info